 Ashley Flowers and co-host Brit explore criminal cases related to murder, conspiracy and missing people.
 Flowers retells each case as a story, produced with background music to induce an ominous ambiance.

-Crime Junkie has over 80 episodes that’s produced each once every week.
+Crime Junkie has over 100 episodes that are produced each once every week.
 You can find more episodes on Bullhorn:

 - MURDERED: Reyna Marroquin // Michelle Schroader